readium/webpub-manifest/README.md

 ```

-As a fallback mechanism, a Readium Web Publication Manifest <span class="rfc">may</span> identify an HTML or XHTML resource in `readingOrder` or `resources` as a table of contents using the `contents` link relation.
+As a fallback mechanism, a Readium Web Publication Manifest <strong class="rfc">may</strong> identify an HTML or XHTML resource in `readingOrder` or `resources` as a table of contents using the `contents` link relation.

 *Example 7: Reference to an HTML resource containing a TOC*